Psionyc/overfunded/Readme.md

 **Hexadecimal ChainID**: ChainIDs are naturally encoded as a decimal number on websites like https://chainlist.org but metamask requires hexadecimal chainIDs or it will throw an error

-**Hexadecimal Comparism**: Hexadecimals can be stored in different cases therefore comparing them directly gave a bug till it was compared under the same case (i.e Lower case or Upper case)...
+**Hexadecimal Comparism**: Hexadecimals can be stored in different cases therefore comparing them directly gave a bug till it was compared under the same case (i.e Lower case or Upper case).
+For Example 0xabcd && 0xABCD will be considered equal on-chain but different off-chain